Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Monopole charge from linking

+\TB{Note however that} there is, in fact, a very simple process that \emph{does} change $\eta_-$: Sweeping a {blue} NL in front of ${\textrm{L}_0^1}$ [cf.~Fig.~\ref{fig:braiding}(a,c)].
+According to Sec.~\ref{sec:orientations}, this flips the sign of all the fluxes $w_{-1}^a$, \TB{resulting in an overall sign-reversal of the linking number}.
+However, this process is special, and corresponds to braiding ${\textrm{L}_0^1}$ around the NL.
+We show in Sec.~\ref{sec:NA-braiding} and in the appendices that this interesting exception can be treated separately. \TB{More concretely}, it corresponds to a non-trivial action induced by the first homotopy group on the second, \TB{\emph{i.e.}~this observation too is in accordance with the homotopic description of the monopole charge.}.

-Keeping in mind the caveat postponed until Sec.~\ref{sec:NA-braiding}, we find that $\eta_- \in 2\intg$ is a topological invariant characterizing ${\textrm{L}_0^{1}}$ on the pancake sphere obtained by inflating the disc $\mathcal{D}^2$.
-Since the homotopy theory predicts that spheres $\mathcal{S}^2$ in $(2+1)$-band models carry a $2\intg$ monopole charge, we have proved that the monopole charge of such models \emph{exactly corresponds} to the linking number $\eta_-$.
+Keeping in mind \TB{this caveat, which we postpone} until Sec.~\ref{sec:NA-braiding}, we find that $\eta_- \in 2\intg$ is a topological invariant characterizing ${\textrm{L}_0^{1}}$ on the pancake sphere obtained by inflating the disc $\mathcal{D}^2$ \TB{in $(2+1)$-band models.} \TB{Following the overall strategy outlined in Sec.~\ref{sec:linking-strategy},} we have proved that the monopole charge of such models \emph{exactly corresponds} to the linking number $\eta_-$.